Back Pain Treatments

 The sciatic nerve runs from the back of your pelvis right down to your feet (it’s the longest nerve in the body).
 When this nerve is irritated or compressed – causing mild to severe pain, tingling or loss of feeling from the lower back down the leg and even to your feet – the result is called sciatica.

-More commonly affecting the buttocks and legs more than the lower back, sciatica can be caused by a slipped disc (also known as a herniated disk, which is when one of the discs between two bones in the spine, or vertebrae, becomes damaged).
+More commonly affecting the buttocks and legs than the lower back, sciatica can be caused by a slipped disc (also known as a herniated disk, which is when one of the discs between two bones in the spine, or vertebrae, becomes damaged).
 If you think this may be the cause of your back pain, our guide to managing sciatica may help.

-A type of arthritis that affects the spine, ankylosing spondylitis (AS) usually starts to develop in people aged 20-30 and is three times more common in men than in women.
-According to the NHS, around 200,000 people in the UK have been diagnosed with AS, which is the result of parts of the spine and other joints becoming inflamed.
+A type of arthritis that affects the spine, ankylosing spondylitis (AS) usually starts to develop in people aged 20-30 and is three times more common in men than in women (x).
+According to Patient, about one in 1,000 people in the UK develop AS (xi), which is the result of parts of the spine and other joints becoming inflamed.
 Experts don’t really know what causes it, but it may be genetic, as some believe AS is linked to a gene called HLA-B27 (xi).
 Discover more about how ankylosing spondylitis could be causing your back pain.

 How to keep your back healthy